nextstrain/nextclade/docs/Algorithm.md

 ### 5. PCR primer changes detection

-[Polymerase chain reaction (PCR)](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) uses small nucleotide sequence snippets, [complemetary](<https://en.wikipedia.org/wiki/Complementarity_(molecular_biology)>) to a specific region of the virus genome.
+[Polymerase chain reaction (PCR)](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) uses small nucleotide sequence snippets, [complementary](<https://en.wikipedia.org/wiki/Complementarity_(molecular_biology)>) to a specific region of the virus genome.
 Complementarity is essential for PCR to work, and changes in the virus genome can interfere with the process.
 If provided with a list of PCR primers, Nextclade can detect and report changes in these regions.

-First, for each primer, Nextclade finds and records the complemetary ranges in reference sequence.
+First, for each primer, Nextclade finds and records the complementary ranges in reference sequence.
 Later, it verifies if any of the mutations in query sequence (found during "Nucleotide mutation calling" step) fall to any of these ranges, and if so, reports these mutations as PCR primer changes.

 This step only runs if PCR primers table is provided.
 It can fail if PCR primers provided don't correspond to the reference sequence used.